Justin-Bento/wordpress-playground/step-3.md

 # Setting Up Linux For Website Development

-After finishing installing the necessary packages and depenancies from the post install script, this guide will teach you how to setup a minimal development enviroement with Fedora Linux.
+After finishing installing the necessary pack~/.asdf/shims/rubyages and depenancies from the post install script, this guide will teach you how to setup a minimal development enviroement with Fedora Linux.

 ## Creating a Development Folder